DingJunyao/SunGet/README.md

 GeoSunTime.html - Get the longtitude and latitude by browser and output the results with SunGet

-GeoSunTime-baidu.html - (This html is used in mainland China, due to Google is blocked and Chrome can't get the geolocation and the coornidates of geolocation are compulsorily encrypted in mainland China. xy-conv.js is required in it. )
+GeoSunTime-baidu.html - (This html is used in mainland China, due to Google is blocked and Chrome can't get the geolocation and the coornidates of geolocation are compulsorily encrypted in mainland China. xy-conv.js is required in it. )Get the Baidu Map Coornidates by Baidu Map API, convert them to longtitude and latitude and output the results with SunGet

 xy-conv.js - A coornidates convert tool,which is from<http://www.oschina.net/code/snippet_260395_39205>

-### Parameters ###
+### Arguments ###

 lng - Longtitude